Scopophobia – Fear of Being Stared At

 It is known that one of the consequences of the extended lockdown during the Coronavirus pandemic of 2020 has been ‘guilt’ about going outside, particularly with people making negative remarks about other people’s lifestyle choices on social media.

 Scopophobia is almost certainly a sub-category of social anxiety and involves worrying about what others might be thinking about you, or feeling judged by somebody who might seem to be staring at you.

-Whilst the feared object or situation may seem, to other people, to be ‘ridiculous’ or ‘silly’, the person who suffers from Scopophobia knows only too well that the Anxiety that they experience is real enough.
+Whilst the feared object or situation may seem, to other people, to be ‘ridiculous’ or ‘silly’, the person who suffers from Scopophobia knows only too well that the anxious feelings they experience are real enough.

-We completely understand this here at TranceForm Psychology and will treat you and your Scopophobia seriously.
+We completely understand this and will treat you and your Scopophobia seriously.

-For many years Psychologists have been aware that our minds are more than capable of producing a real biological reaction to any given situation and so as long as the Scopophobia sufferer “believes” that the object or situation they fear represents danger to them, then they will experience real fear.
+Our minds are more than capable of producing real biological reactions to any given situation and so as long as the Scopophobia sufferer believes that the object or situation they fear represents a threat to them, then they will experience real fear, anxiety and stress.

 The symptoms of Scopophobia are very similar to other specific phobias and will often include:

 - Control issues

 - Feelings of depression